Shripad Hegde

-Pandit Shripad Hegde (ಶ್ರೀಪಾದ ಹೆಗಡೆ) is an Indian music composer and Hindustani classical vocalist (born on 1 January 1957) from Kampli, Uttara Kannada District.
+Pandit Shripad Hegde (ಶ್ರೀಪಾದ ಹೆಗಡೆ) is an Indian music composer and Hindustani classical vocalist (born 1 January 1957) from Kampli, Uttara Kannada District.
 He has been on the staff of All India Radio, Dharwad, since 1987.

 Early life

 Hedge was born into a family with a background of Yakshagana heritage, and was attracted to music at a young age.
 He started training in Hindustani music in his teens, under Pandit Ganapati Bhat.
 In 1982, Hegde moved to Dharwad to devote himself fully to music.
 Pt Basavaraj Rajguru, a Kirana Gharana vocalist, mentored Hedge for a decade.

 Career

 Hegde developed his style involving the nuances of both Gwalior Gharana and Kirana Gharana.
 Like his mentor, he is eclectic and blends aesthetic subtleties of other singing schools into his style.

 Though Khyal is his forte, he is equally adept in singing light classical pieces.
 His recitals are regularly broadcast from AIR Dharwad.
 He has featured in the Sunday night concert of AIR.

 Hegde has organised music concerts, including Alladiyakhan Punya Samaroh Mumbai, Karnataka Sangha Mumbai, Deenath Mangeshkar Punyatithi.
 Goa, Mugubai Kurdikar Punyatithi Goa, Dasara Festival Mysore, Sitar Ratna Music Festival Dharwad, Art Circle Golden Kubilee conference Hubli, Dharwad Utsav, Kundgol ustav, Purandarotsava Hampi, Hindustani Kalakar Mandali Bengaluru, Rajguru Sangeeta Pratistan Bengaluru, and Puttaraj Gavayi Jayanti Utsav.